Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 Detailed Information Requirements

-ASIC requests additional proofs to delve deeper into aspects of your AFSL application.
-These additional proofs serve to:
+ASIC requested additional proofs to delve deeper into aspects of an AFSL application.
+These additional proofs served to:

-• Provide a more comprehensive understanding of your business operations; and
+• Provide a more comprehensive understanding of the business’s operations; and

-• Demonstrate your capacity to meet your obligations as an AFS licensee.
+• Demonstrate the applicant’s capacity to meet their obligations as an AFS licensee.

-While core proofs are essential, they may not always offer the granular detail necessary for ASIC to make a fully informed assessment.
-Therefore, additional proof documents become necessary to supply this in-depth information, ensuring ASIC has a complete picture of your business and its preparedness for AFSL compliance.
+While the initial core proofs were essential, they did not always offer the granular detail necessary for a fully informed assessment.
+Therefore, additional proof documents became necessary to supply this in-depth information, ensuring ASIC had a complete picture of the business and its preparedness for compliance.

-It is crucial that the additional proofs you provide are specifically tailored to your business and its unique context.
-Generic or outdated proof documents are unlikely to satisfy ASIC’s requirements.
-For instance, if your business operates as part of a larger corporate group, your proofs must clearly articulate how your specific entity will meet its AFS licensee obligations rather than providing standardised proofs applicable to the entire group.
-Providing proof documents that are not directly relevant to your business or are not current can lead to:
+It was crucial that the additional proofs provided were specifically tailored to the business and its unique context.
+Generic or outdated proof documents were unlikely to satisfy ASIC’s requirements.
+For instance, if a business operated as part of a larger corporate group, its proofs had to clearly articulate how that specific entity would meet its AFS licensee obligations, rather than providing standardised group-wide proofs.
+Providing documents that were not directly relevant or current could lead to:

 • Delays in the application process; and